mayankdutta/programming_basics/configuration.md

+SRS design documents, source code, testing reports etc. These artifacts need to be accessed and modified by multiple team, how to do it? **software configuration management**

+### configuration

 **configuration** a configuration is the functional and physical characteristics of a hardware or software set forth in technical documentation or achieved in a product.
 #### configuration management
-1. **configuration identification** define the product & its configuration documentation identification
+1. **configuration identification** identifies the configuration items & labels each item with unique identifiers.
-2. **change management** control changes to a product & its configuration documentation
+2. **change management** tracking and controlling the changes during development.
-3. **configuration status accounting** provide status & information about a product & its configuration documentation.
+3. **configuration status accounting** status and various information about configuration item
-4. **configuration audits**
+4. **configuration audits** responsible for reviewing the items against

 configuration management is the process of coordinating the software development by tracking, modifying & controlling changes to the software.